 Blokweer Museum Mill

 Blokweer Museum Mill is one of the oldest mills in the area, built in 1630.
-Nowadays it’s a museum where you can experience what life was like in the Netherlands in the beginning to mid 20th century.
+Nowadays it’s a museum where you can experience what life was like in the Netherlands from the beginning to the mid-20th century.

 In high season, you’ll meet the millers wearing traditional garments and can take a short tour of the mill.
 Kids will love meeting goats who live here.